Functional PCA with Covariate Dependent Mean and Covariance Structure: COVARIATE DEPENDENT FPCA MODEL

-To model the covariance $G(t,t| \vz)$, we rely on an orthonormalized B-spline basis, whose function values at $t$ are denoted $\vb(t)\in\bbR^m$, and which has the property that $\int_\sT \vb(t)\vb(t)^T\mathrm{d}t = \mI$, where $\mI$ denotes the identity matrix.
-The orthonormalization of the B-spline basis enables us to easily obtain the eigenfunctions after training our model.
-With this basis, our covariance function is constructed as
+To model the covariance $G(t,s| \vz)$, we rely on an orthonormal cubic B-spline basis $\vb(t)\in\bbR^w$ with $w-2$ knots in the temporal domain $\sT$.
+The orthonormality of the basis also helps to easily obtain estimates of the underlying FPCs after training our model.
+In general we set $w > r$ to facilitate accurate spline approximations of the true eigenfunctions under the assumption of low rank structure.
+Our model covariance function (an approximation to the true covariance $ G(t,s | \vz) $) can now be introduced as